Houston Tummy Tuck (Abdominoplasty)

 - Poor wound healing.

-At Lift Plastic Surgery, experienced, double-board certified Plastic Surgeons Dr. Shitel Patel and Dr. Tuan Truong take every step possible to minimize the likelihood of their patients experiencing any type of complication before, during or after their procedure.
+At Lift Plastic Surgery, experienced, double-board certified Plastic Surgeon Dr. Shitel Patel takes every step possible to minimize the likelihood of their patients experiencing any type of complication before, during or after their procedure.

 How Much Does a Houston Tummy Tuck Cost?